eclipse-openj9/openj9-docs/docs/introduction.md

 * Classpath-exception-2.0 OR LicenseRef-GPL-2.0 WITH Assembly-exception
 -->

-# Getting started with OpenJ9
+# Getting started with Eclipse OpenJ9

-OpenJ9 is a high performance, scalable, Java&trade; virtual machine (VM) implementation that is fully compliant with the [Java Virtual Machine Specification](https://docs.oracle.com/javase/specs/index.html).
+Eclipse OpenJ9&trade; is a high performance, scalable, Java&trade; virtual machine (VM) implementation that is fully compliant with the [Java Virtual Machine Specification](https://docs.oracle.com/javase/specs/index.html).

 At run time, the VM interprets the Java bytecode that is compiled by the Java compiler.
 The VM acts as a translator between the language and the underlying operating system and hardware.
 A Java program requires a specific VM to run on a particular platform, such as Linux&reg;, z/OS&reg;, or Windows&trade;.